dankamongmen/notcurses/USAGE.md

 // Get a human-readable string describing the running Notcurses version. const char* notcurses_version(void);

-// Cannot be inline, as we want to get the versions of the actual notcurses
+// Cannot be inline, as we want to get the versions of the actual Notcurses
 // library we loaded, not what we compile against. void notcurses_version_components(int* major, int* minor, int* patch, int* tweak);